- Energy-efficient living

 - Babies and budgets

 - Energy-saving guide for Northern Australia

 - Home-based businesses

 Home electronic waste

 Australians are purchasing more and more new technology which also means we are discarding more and more unwanted products.
 Electronic or electrical technology we no longer need or want is called 'e‑waste', and includes things such as computers, monitors, televisions, home entertainment systems, printers, fax machines and mobile phones.
-Only about 10 per cent of e-waste is recycled compared to 52 per cent of general waste.
+Only about 10% of e-waste is recycled compared to 52% of general waste.

 Most people have a range of home entertainment products including sound systems, and many also have a home office or study with printers, scanners, photocopiers and computers, so it's worthwhile considering how you can reduce waste and save money on the technology in your home.
 Our home entertainment and technology guide can show you how as well as providing valuable energy saving tips.

 The most effective way to manage e-waste is to avoid creating e-waste wherever possible.
 You can do this by selecting the right products for your needs and disposing of e-waste correctly.
 Many electronic products contain harmful substances such as lead and mercury which can be released into the environment if not disposed of or recycled in an appropriate way.